Champlin, Minnesota: Festival

 Each year, generally on the second weekend in June, Champlin holds the Father Hennepin Festival.
 The celebration began in 1976 to recognize Champlin's history.
+The festival was canceled in 2025 in the wake of the attack on John Hoffman and Melissa Hortman.

 Recreation

 The Champlin Mill Pond is within city limits on the northeast corner of 169 and Hayden Lake Road.
 It is stocked with several species of panfish by the Minnesota DNR, and has a fishing pier, pavilion and park with picnic tables and grills.